rvessell/ece3005/howto.md

 ### Equations
 ---------------------

-<p> Unfortunately, Markdown does not have a direct method for adding equations or mathematics symbols.
+  Unfortunately, Markdown does not have a direct method for adding equations or mathematics symbols.
 Markdown does, however, offer direct HTML support which does allow for adding math symbols.
 It is worth noting that in formal documentation that is intended to be published, this formatting is less likely to be widely accepted.
-For a more professional display of equations, LaTex is recommended.</p>
+For a more professional display of equations, LaTex is recommended.

 - For example, `h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x` generates <br>